 "I am very happy that today we are recording that there will be full participation in the games," Fennell said.

-The conditions of the athletes’ village at the Games,
+The conditions of the athletes’ village at the Games, which begin on Oct.
+3, have been criticized as unclean and unsafe.
+Reuters Photo |

-Chris Jenkins, Wales' chef de mission, said it was clear that in the last few days far more resources were brought to bear to finish the preparations.
+Chris Jenkins, Wales ' chef de mission, said it was clear that in the last few days far more resources were brought to bear to finish the preparations.

 "Over the last 48, 72 hours things have improved appreciably," he said.